Xinspire Hosted Service

 What information do we collect on our own behalf?

-When you visit the Service, our servers automatically record information that your browser sends whenever you visit a website (“Log Data”).
+We collect personal data when you communicate directly with us through our email address or Website contact form.
+When you visit the Service and / or the Website, our servers automatically record information that your browser sends whenever you visit a website (“Log Data”).
 This Log Data may include information such as your IP address, browser type or the domain from which you are visiting.
 For most users accessing the Internet from an Internet service provider, the IP address will be different every time you log on.
-We use Log Data to monitor use of the Service and for the technical administration of the Service.
+We use Log Data to monitor use of the Service and Website and for the technical administration of the Service and Website.